sunilvb/spring-kafka-registry/README.md

 </plugin>

 ```
+Notice the sourceDirectory and outputDirectory locations defiled in the configuration section of the avro-maven-plugin

 The following command in maven lifecycle phase will do the trick and put the generated classes in :

 spring-kafka-registry\target\generated\avro\

 ```